willfurnass/video4fuze/README.txt

 convert your video files to be seen in you sansa fuze.
 All of them are open-source but I only include their win32 binary for commodity reasons.

-Thanks to ewelot from the sansa forums for finding the way to convert the videos, without his findings this app wouldn't exist
+Thanks to ewelot  and Dunny from the sansa forums, one for finding the way to convert the videos, the lother for providing me with all necessary information about the .pla playlist format the fuze uses.
+Without their findings this app wouldn't exist.
+Thank you ;)

 For any feedback, suggestions, or if you want to contribute with translations (it's very easy!) or coding, feel free to email me at <ssorgatem@esdebian.og>